fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_4_part1.md

     understanding and object relationships, it is not optimized for precise spatial localization tasks.

+# Lab Solution

+Solution notebook for this lab can be found at `~/work/nlp-generative-ai-bootcamp/Lab04/openai_gpt4_vision.ipynb`

 # Using GPT-4V: From URLs to Local Images

 # Analyzing Images from URLs